KARTHIK-PRASANNAKUMAR/KARTHIK-PRASANNAKUMAR/README.md

 I'm always happy to connect with fellow data professionals, recruiters, and anyone passionate about **Data Analytics, Business Intelligence, Power BI, SQL, and Data Engineering**.

-Whether you'd like to discuss analytics, collaborate on projects, or explore new opportunities, feel free to reach out!
+Whether you're looking to discuss analytics, collaborate on projects, or explore new opportunities, I'd love to connect.

 <p align="center">